tomickristina/PA-Cancer-Immunotherapy-Transformer/README.md

 ## About this project
 This project builds upon the foundational work of a Bachelor's thesis (https://github.com/vegger/BA_ZHAW), which focuses on predicting TCR-Epitope binding affinity to advance immunotherapy.
 The primary objective of the thesis is to develop robust machine learning models that can predict the binding between T cell receptors (TCRs) and peptide-major histocompatibility complexes (pMHCs).
 This capability is crucial for enabling more effective and personalized immunotherapy.

+## Credits
+This project builds upon the work of the BA_ZHAW project (https://github.com/vegger/BA_ZHAW).
+Portions of the README, data scripts, and model architectures are adapted from that repository.

 ### Data Sources
 The primary sources of data include [VDJdb](https://vdjdb.cdr3.net/), [McPAS-TCR](http://friedmanlab.weizmann.ac.il/McPAS-TCR/), and [IEDB](https://www.iedb.org/), which provide sequences and true postitive binding data for TCRs and pMHCs.
-Additionally we added the [10X](https://www.10xgenomics.com/datasets?query=%22A%20new%20way%20of%20exploring%20immunity%E2%80%93linking%20highly%20multiplexed%20antigen%20recognition%20to%20immune%20repertoire%20and%20phenotype%22&page=1&configure%5BhitsPerPage%5D=50&configure%5BmaxValu).
+Additionally we added [10X](https://www.10xgenomics.com/datasets?query=%22A%20new%20way%20of%20exploring%20immunity%E2%80%93linking%20highly%20multiplexed%20antigen%20recognition%20to%20immune%20repertoire%20and%20phenotype%22&page=1&configure%5BhitsPerPage%5D=50&configure%5BmaxValu).

 ### Data Processing
 The data is standardized, harmonized, and split into training, validation, and test sets.
-Negative samples are synthetically generated to ensure a balanced dataset.
-The [Data Pipeline 10X allrows50](#run-data-pipeline-10x-allwrows50) section explains how you can run the data pipeline locally.
+Negative samples are synthetically generated to ensure a balanced dataset on branch ba but on branch 10X we used the new 10X dataset.
+The [Data Pipeline 10x-allrows50-datacheck](#BA_ZHAW/data_pipeline_10x-allrows50-datacheck.ipynb) section explains how you can run the data pipeline locally.

 ### Model Architectures
 Various deep learning architectures are explored, including attention-based models.
 The [Model Training](#train-a-model) section explains how the training works in this project.